Ria424/developers-animatesdk-docs/Document_object/Document24.md

 #### Description

-Method; performs a break-apart operation on the current selection.
+Method; Performs a break-apart operation on the current selection.

 #### Example